 If you like Reubens, you’ll absolutely love these Easy Reuben Sliders.
 They’re perfect for appetizers, brunch, lunch, or anytime.
 You can use leftover corned beef, or deli-sliced corned beef for these tasty morsels.

 Hot Cross Buns are a traditional British treat reserved for Good Friday.
-They are lightly spiced yeasted sweet bun.
-Hot Cross Buns are studded with currants or raisins, and marked at the top with a cross that’s either etched into the dough, or piped in icing.
+They are lightly spiced yeasted sweet bun, studded with currants or raisins, and marked at the top with a cross that’s either etched into the dough, or piped in icing.

-One of Susan’s favorite pizzas is the Rosemary Chicken and Potato Pizza from California Pizza Kitchen.
+CPK Rosemary Chicken and Potato Pizza from California Pizza Kitchen is one of Susan’s favorites.
 Unfortunately, this pizza has been discontinued in the restaurants.
 Its recipe, however, is in The California Pizza Kitchen Cookbook.

 In the United Kingdom (UK), Pancake Day is synonymous with Shrove Tuesday, a.k.a.
 Fat Tuesday or Mardi Gras.
 It is viewed as the last opportunity to use up eggs and fats before the upcoming Lent season.
 What better way to use up these ingredients than with Pancakes?

 Pain Perdu is French for “lost bread”, referring stale bread that would otherwise be disposed of.
-Pain Perdu, the New Orleans version of French toast, is generally made with stale French bread.
+This New Orleans version of French toast, is generally made with stale French bread.
 The French bread is sliced thick, dipped in an egg custard, and fried in butter.
-It’s perfect for a Mardi Gras breakfast or…
+It’s perfect for a Mardi Gras breakfast or brunch!

-Laissez les bon temps rouler with these delicious Mini Mardi Gras Cinnamon Rolls.
-They have all the flavor of a traditional King Cake in a deletable small package!
+Mardi Gras Cinnamon Rolls in a mini version have all the flavor of a traditional King Cake in a deletable small package!
+Laissez les Bon Temps Rouler!